jazzy28/All-about-python/README.md

 # All-about-python

-This repository consists of basics of Python.
+This repository consists of basics and DSA in Python.